P. J. Tucker: Los Angeles Clippers (2023–2025)

 On November 1, 2023, the Los Angeles Clippers acquired Tucker, James Harden, and Filip Petrušev from the 76ers in exchange for Marcus Morris Sr., Nicolas Batum, Kenyon Martin Jr. and Robert Covington.
 As part of the trade, the Clippers dealt a first-round pick, two second-round picks, a pick swap, and cash considerations to the 76ers, while sending a pick swap and cash considerations to the Oklahoma City Thunder.
 On February 15, 2024, Tucker was fined $75,000 by the NBA for publicly requesting a trade, after having been removed from the Clippers’ active rotation.
 Before the start of the 2024–25 season, the Clippers announced that Tucker will not be with the team moving forward for the foreseeable future.
 On February 1, 2025, Tucker, Mo Bamba, a 2030 second-round pick and cash considerations were traded to the Utah Jazz in exchange for Drew Eubanks and Patty Mills.
 On February 6, 2025, Tucker was traded to the Toronto Raptors in a five-team trade, including Jimmy Butler to the Warriors.
 On February 28, 2025, he was waived by the Raptors.

 New York Knicks (2025)

 On March 10, 2025, the New York Knicks signed Tucker to a 10-day contract.
 On March 20, the Knicks signed Tucker to a new 10-day contract.

 He was waived by the team on March 30.
 On March 31, he officially signed to a 2-year deal with the team, with a team option on the 2025-26 season, making him eligible for the playoffs.
-On June 12, 2025, Tucker announced his intent to play in the NBA for his 15th season.
-On June 29, 2025, it was reported that the Knicks would decline Tucker's team option.
+On June 12, Tucker announced his intent to play in the NBA for his 15th season.
+On June 29, it was reported that the Knicks would decline Tucker's team option.

+On May 7, 2026, Tucker announced his retirement from professional basketball.